How will Corpus Christi prepare and support my child moving to the next stage of education? How will you increase their independence?

 The children have a session in their new classes before the summer holidays.
 Where appropriate, additional visits are arranged for children who may need extra support in a new classroom environment.
 Some children carry out small group work on transition with one of our Emotional Literacy Support Assistants (ELSAs) and they may receive a photo booklet explaining any changes for the new year.

 Other areas such as the cloakrooms, toilets and any new doors to be used in or out of school will be visited by the children so that they become more familiar with any new areas to them.
 Group and individual transition work begins in good time to prepare all children for change.

-The Inclusion Leader or SENCo will discuss the specific needs of children with the Special Needs team of the child’s secondary school.
-In most cases, a transition review meeting to which you will be invited will take place with the SEN team from the new school.
+The Inclusion Leader or SENCo will discuss the specific needs of children with the Special Educational Needs team from the child’s secondary school.
+In most cases, a transition review meeting, to which you will be invited, will take place with the SEN team from the new school.